 Three Seeded Sedge is a great grass for landscaping

 Three Seeded Sedge is also known as Carex trisperma.
-A grass-like perennial herb of acidic peat lands that spreads underground.
+A grass-like perennial herb of acidic peatlands that spreads underground.
 Three Seeded Sedge will get as tall as 1m.
 Stems are solitary and shortly spaced apart and sometimes form large colonies.
-The uppermost spike bears only staminate flowers; While the lower spikes bear just carpellate flowers.
+The uppermost spike bears only staminate flowers; While the lower peaks bear just carpellate flowers.

 Three Seeded Sedge Ships As A – Bareroot Plant